flowdy/sompyler/README.md

          Plus, a partial can be modified by frequency modulation, amplitude modulation (both shapable too), wave shaping.

-       * Variations are interpolated based on scalar properties of a note, like base frequency or stress.
+       * (TODO) Variations are interpolated based on scalar properties of a note, like base frequency or stress.

-       * Variations can also be selected based on discrete properties, e.g. if the sustain pedal of a piano is pressed.
+       * (TODO) Variations can also be selected based on discrete properties, e.g. if the sustain pedal of a piano is pressed.

      As yet, sound generators can be defined.
 [Learn how](doc/instrument-definition.md)